Perturbing Isoradial Triangulations: Laplacians and their determinants

 so that, although $\log \det \mathcal{O}'$ and $\log \det \mathcal{O}$ are formally infinite, the difference is finite and one can write

-We shall study the perturbation around an isoradial, Delaunay graph $\uG_\mathrm{cr}$, where we have seen that $\mathcal{O}^{-1}_\mathrm{cr}$ (the Greens function) can be expressed in a simple contour integral form.
-Moreover we shall consider infinitesimal transformations \ref{zPertF}, and study the general form of the first order term in \ref{log-expansion2}, and some especially interesting terms in the second order term.
+We shall study the perturbation around an isoradial, Delaunay graph $\uG_\mathrm{cr}$, where we have seen that $\mathcal{O}^{-1}_\mathrm{cr}$ (the Green’s function) can be expressed in a simple contour integral form.
+Moreover we shall consider infinitesimal transformations \ref{thezdeform}, namely

+and study the general form of the first order term in \ref{log-expansion2}, and some especially interesting terms in the second order term.